kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 These actions are Permanent - **Do you wish to continue(Y/N)**
 ```
 On Selecting Y to the Prompt above the following actions are executed:
+Please note that this process takes anywhere between **8-10 minutes** - Please make sure this is part of your RTO

 ```bash
 Breaking Replica Link with Primary: demo....
 The following message will be used for the patch API method.